opnsense/tools/README.md

 Available build options are:

+* ARCH:		the target architecture if not native
 * CONFIG: 	reads the below from the specified file
 * DEVICE:	loads device-specific modifications, e.g. "a10" (default)
 * FLAVOUR:	"OpenSSL" (default), "LibreSSL"